TharinduBalasooriya/tracified-sample-docz/docs/WalletApp/ChangeUserDetails.md

 </p>

 You can use the new password from the next transaction onwards.
 You will have to remember the new password or can save it somewhere else for future use.

-:question:	What if I enter a wrong Transaction Password?
+:::note 	What if I enter a wrong Transaction Password?

 If you enter an incorrect password, you will be given the option to change your password by pressing the **“Forgot Password”** button.